MecatronicaUSB/uw-slam/README.md

 # Monocular Underwater SLAM

 Implementation of Monocular Simultaneous Localization and Mapping (SLAM) for underwater vehicles.
-Using OpenCV 3.2 and ROS Kinect.
-Expected to implement GPU support.
+Using OpenCV 3.2, CUDA 8.0 and ROS Kinect.

 UW-SLAM is a free and open hardware licensed under the [GPL-3.0 License](https://en.wikipedia.org/wiki/GNU_General_Public_License).